crimeraaa/dst-shellbells/README.md

 here.z = -301
 c_shellsfromtable(whiplash_comp, here, dir ,mult)
 ```
 That should be everything in a nutshell.
-If you didn't fully understand something, please read the in-depth breakdwon.
+If you didn't fully understand something, please read the in-depth breakdown.

 # In-depth Breakdown